-Approach to market - any notice inviting potential suppliers to participate in a procurement which may include a request for tender, request for quote, request for expression of interest, request for application for inclusion on a multi-use list, request for information or request for proposal.
+Approach to market - any notice inviting potential suppliers to participate in a procurement which may include a request for tender, request for quote, request for expression of interest, request for information or request for proposal.

 Note: the acronym 'ATM' is used on AusTender and other procurement documents to reference an approach to market.